Bityta/task-tracker-service-discovery/README.md

 microservices within the application ecosystem.
 It facilitates service registration, discovery, and monitoring, enabling seamless communication and interaction among microservices.

+Additional project details can be found in the Task Tracker Info.
+Please refer to it [here](https://github.com/Bityta/task-tracker-info).

 ## Features

 - Service Registration and Discovery: Microservices register themselves with the Eureka server upon startup, allowing